-Admission to this service will be by liaison between the GP/NP and the Geriatrician/ Gerontology nurse.
-GPs/NPs will always have involvement in the plan to admit a patient to this service, the choice of ARRC facility and when the transfer can take place.
+Admission to this service will be by liaison between the GP/NP and the Geriatrician/ CNS Gerontology nurse, Te Whatu Ora-Hawkes Bay.
+GPs/NPs will always be involved in the plan to admit a patient to this service, the choice of ARRC facility and when the transfer can take place.
 The GP/NP will also have the option of transferring care of the patient to another GP/NP at the same practice if they are unable to take clinical responsibility for the patient at the time (e.g. GP going on leave).
-The GP/NP must visit these patients within two working days of their admission to the ARRC facility.
+The GP/ NP must visit these patients within two working days of their admission to the ARRC facility.

-People admitted to this service will receive in-put from the engAGE MDT who will develop and implement a reablement plan.
-Weekly GP/ NP/ RN visits to the ARRC facility will be required and visits from the Geriatrician and Gerontology CNS will also occur as indicated.
-GP/ NP/ RN nurse attendance at the weekly engAGE meeting will be essential for these patients.
-Length of stay will be a maximum of six weeks.
-Estimated date of discharge will be set at the time of admission and reviewed at the weekly engAGE meeting based on the person's progress.
-Permanent admission to ARRC is also an acceptable outcome in cases where this is identified as the most appropriate outcome for the person through discussion with the person, their family/whanau and the MDT (including the GP/ NP/ RN).
+- People admitted to this service will receive in-put from the engAGE MDT who will develop and implement a reablement plan. - Weekly GP/ NP/ RN visits to the ARRC facility will be required and visits from the Geriatrician and Gerontology CNS, Te Whatu Ora-Hawkes Bay, will also occur as indicated. - GP/ NP/ RN nurse attendance at the weekly engAGE meeting will be essential for these patients. - Length of stay will be a maximum of six weeks with estimated date of discharge set at the time of admission and reviewed at the weekly engAGE meeting based on the person's progress. - Permanent admission to ARRC is also an acceptable outcome in cases where this is identified as the most appropriate outcome for the person through discussion with the person, their family/whanau and the MDT (including the GP/ NP/ RN).

-Process for ICB- Admission from Hospital
+Process for ICB- Admission from Hospital:

 - 1. Acute hospital MDT identifies patient as appropriate for transfer to ICB.
 Patient is medically stable but not functionally independent for discharge home and not requiring rehabilitation in AT&R ward. - 2.
-The Gerontology CNS or Geriatrician phones the patient's GP/NP to discuss the case and the possibility for the patient to transfer to an ICB under their care.
+The CNS Gerontology or Geriatrician, Te Whatu Ora-Hawkes Bay, contacts the patient's GP/NP to discuss the case and the possibility for the patient to transfer to an ICB under their care.
 If the GP declines to accept clinical responsibility for the patient in the ICB, the patient remains in the acute hospital.
-If the GP accepts clinical responsibility, an agreement is made on which ARRC facility the patient can be transferred to (see attached list for contracted facilities) and when. - 3.
-The Gerontology CNS/ Geriatrician work with the acute hospital MDT to arrange the patient's transfer to the ICB.
+If the GP accepts clinical responsibility, an agreement is made on which ARRC facility the patient can be transferred to (see attached list for contracted facilities) and when.

-- 4. The GP completes the CPO referral using the Advanced Form on Medtech/ My Practice or the paper form and submits to Health Hawkes Bay.
+- 3. The CNS Gerontology / Geriatrician work with the acute hospital MDT to arrange the patient's transfer to the ICB. - 4.
+The GP completes the CPO referral using the Halcyon Form and submit to Health Hawkes Bay and submits to Health Hawkes Bay.
 This is required for payment for visits to the ARRC facility.
 The ARRC facility will require the CPO number generated to arrange payment for the bed from the HBDHB. - 5.
 The ARRC facility will complete a notification of admission form and forward to the HBDHB to secure funding for the bed. - 6.
 The GP/NP visits the patient within two working days of their admission to the ICB. - 7.
 A member of the engAGE MDT visits the patient within two working days of admission to the ICB to identify goals and develop the reablement plan with the person. - 8.
 The GP/NP/ practice nurse visit the patient at the ARRC facility weekly and attends the weekly engAGE MDT to discuss the patient's progress and plan for their discharge home.